-- If you use Oracle resources in combination with Netapp resources of PRIMECLUSTER Wizard for NAS, select NETAPP instead of WIZSTANDBY.
-For details, see "Chapter 5 Notice". - 4.
+- If you use Oracle resources in combination with PRIMECLUSTER Wizard for NAS, refer to "PRIMECLUSTER Wizard for NAS Configuration and Administration Guide". - 4.
 In the case of editing the userApplication name, specify ApplicationName in the "Settings of turnkey wizard "WIZSTANDBY"" screen.

 Settings of turnkey wizard "WIZSTANDBY" (APP1:not yet consistent)

 1) HELP

 4) REMOVE+EXIT

 2) NO-SAVE+EXIT

 5) ApplicationName=APP1

 3) SAVE+EXIT

 6) Machines+Basics(-)

 Choose the setting to process: 5